Wuyunfan-BUPT/test-tools/README.md

 # test-tools
 This project is used for repository testing, including deployment, testing, cleaning and other processes, currently supports rocketmq and nacos.
+## Preparation
+- ASK cluster: a cluster to run code
+- install kubevela in cluster

 ## Usage
 |     params     | required |             mean              |     values      |                                                                                default                                                                                 |